 The year 1946 was a carbon copy of 1945, very good all the way around.

 Loan demand finally picked up in 1948, thus leading to the best year ever for the bank as far as profits were concerned.
-In his remarks, President McRae stated that, "It is easy to make money in the banking business, the job is to keep from losing it."
+In his remarks, President McRae stated that "It is easy to make money in the banking business, the job is to keep from losing it."

-The year marking the half way point for the century saw many changes.
+The year marking the halfway point for the century saw many changes.
 There was talk of a paper mill coming to Prescott plus the oil field activity south of Prescott was causing good feelings.
 During the year, W.R.
 Stephens, Dr. A.W.
-Hudson and Olen Hendrix became stockholders of the bank, along with Fred J. White from Oklahoma.
+Hudson, and Olen Hendrix became stockholders of the bank, along with Fred J. White from Oklahoma.
 Thomas C. McRae, Jr. served as President until August 15, 1950, for a total of twenty-one years.
 (He remained as Chairman of the Board of Directors until his death on October 9, 1952.)
 Fred J. White succeeded him as President.
-Chairman McRae noted in his remarks for 1950 that cotton had been "almost a complete failure" and as such negatively impacted on the performance of the bank.
+Chairman McRae noted in his remarks in 1950 that cotton had been "almost a complete failure" and as such negatively impacted on the performance of the bank.